-Each year Flanders taps and collects sap from dozens of trees at the nature center and around town.
+Each year Flanders taps and collects sap in February and March from dozens of trees at the nature center and around town.
 They have a lovely sugar house, which is open for tours.

 Carole Peck’s focus on fresh, local ingredients coupled with exquisite meal presentation and impeccable wait staff, has made this restaurant a mecca for those who know what truly good food is all about.
 Examples of what you might find at this first rate restaurant include scrumptious seasonal (and vegetarian) dishes (wonderful soups and salads), unusual and intriguing dishes such as mixed game grille, consisting of quail, venison and wild boar.
 The interior is comfortable and elegant.
 The walls are decorated with an ever changing art exhibit.
 A must if you are in the area.
 Reservations.